videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 the [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister)
 algorithm and should work for hundreds of thousands of _strands_.

-What they mean by saying the don't scale?
+What they mean by saying those other algorithms don't scale?
 The problem of parallel streams of random numbers is that there has to be some way to prevent two streams from producing the same sequence of random numbers.
 We could keep state around and synchronise using locks among threads, but that will be slow.
-They are trying to find a way for each thread to be able to have a seed for their random numbers that doesn't depend of a shared state.
+They are trying to find a way for each thread to be able to have a seed for their random numbers that doesn't depend on shared state.

 ### What's a Pedigree? ###